You have no items in your shopping cart.

 Zhiyun-Tech Crane 3-Axis Gimbal

 New on the scene, Zhiyun has created a gimbal that is getting great reviews.
 With a load capacity that sits between the popular (now discontinued) Ikan MS1 and DS1 this gimbal is great for mirrorless cameras like Sony A7 series, Panasonic Lumix series, Nikon J, and Canon M with the option to have a larger lens than if you had the MS1.
 It boasts wireless control, tool-less balance adjustment, and 1/4 inch screw thread for tripod attachment.
-To top this off Zhiyun claims to have the first gimbal with built-in Camera Control Interface, the camera’s shutter and focus can be controlled from the gimbal.
+To top this off Zhiyun claims to have the first one with built-in Camera Control Interface, the camera’s shutter and focus can be controlled from the unit.

 Compatability: 350 g-1800 g